- National Statistic: yes

 Expenditure data are subsequently adjusted for price changes (deflated) using a suitable deflator (price index).
 The purpose of this being to measure input volumes indirectly.

-For a number of inputs – in particular, most healthcare and education labour inputs – volume series are measured directly using administrative data sources (for example, full-time equivalent staff numbers from NHS staff resources).
+For a number of inputs - in particular most healthcare and education labour inputs - volume series are measured directly using administrative data sources (that is, full-time equivalent staff numbers from NHS staff resources).

 Deflator or price indices